microsoft/T-MAC/README.md

 ## News

+- 07/27/2024 ✨: We've noted that T-MAC is even faster than the NPU in token generation speed on the latest Snapdragon X Elite chipset!
+Check [Compared to NPU](#compared-to-npu) for more details.

 - 07/23/2024 🚀🚀: We've enabled the execution of any 2-bit quantized Llama model in GPTQ format via T-MAC!
 Test it using the pretrained models released by [EfficientQAT](https://github.com/OpenGVLab/EfficientQAT).

 - 07/22/2024 🚀🚀: We've added native deployment support for Windows on ARM.
 T-MAC demonstrates a substantial 5x speedup on the Surface Laptop 7.